ccarrero-sf/partner_orchestration_framework_setup/README.md

 ```

-Open the OF_GATEWAY_QUICKSTART, on the top, go to Packages, click on Stage Packages and paste:
+Open the OF_GATEWAY_QUICKSTART Notebook, on the top, go to Packages, click on Stage Packages and paste:

 ```sql
 @P_ORCHESTRATION_FRAMEWORK.PUBLIC.IMPORTS/agent_gateway.zip
 ```

-Then click on Import
+Then click on Import.
+Run the Notebook step by step and notice how the Tools and Agent are created.

-## Install in your local setup
+## 2. Install in your local setup

-Follow these instructions to install it in your laptop for greater flexibility:
+You can also make this work in your local environment or within Snowpark Container Services.
+You can also modify the source code to personalize your agent and adapt it to the tools you want to use.
+We recommend always take a look to the latest version of the official repository.
+This repository is frozen image for demo purposes.

 1. Create a conda environment and activate it.